Some of the most popular podcasts have grown from no followers to over one million episode downloads a month.

 Since then, podcast listeners have continued to grow.
 To date, there are more than five hundred and fifty thousand podcasts featured by Apple.

 To give you an idea of the monstrous growth in this industry, the percentage of the U.S population listening to podcasts increased from about 10% in 2013 to over 30% in 2019.

 But why are so many people turning to podcasts?
 Isn’t this step towards sole audio entertainment a form of technological regression?

 Yes, it is – and that’s why it’s getting popular.

-The ever-increasing trend of instant gratification has brought about the increase in short-form content and entertainment.
+The ever-increasing trend of instant gratification has brought about an increase in short-form content and entertainment.

 Posts, news articles, video – everything is getting shorter and more simplistic.

 As a result, educated members of society are seeking an alternative that doesn’t insult their intelligence.

 Podcasts are a fantastic solution to this problem because they force listeners to craft their own illustrations using a, sadly, often underutilized tool – the imagination.